-Bernini's Baldacchino, which is 29 metres (95 ft) high, is made up of four twisted columns of bronze resting on marble pedestals.
+Bernini's Baldacchino, which is 29 metres (95 ft) high, is made up of four Solomonic bronze columns resting on marble pedestals.
 It is crowned at the corners with four standing angels and at the sides with four pairs of putti bearing the Keys and Tiara of St Peter and the Book and Sword of St Paul.
 The tester bears the Dove of the Holy Spirit.

 A baldachin, or baldaquin, is a canopy of state, which is typically placed above an altar or throne.
 It had its beginnings as a cloth canopy, which was hung above the seat of a personage of standing, as a symbol of authority.
 Over time it became a permanent architectural feature, particularly over the high altar in a church.